devyansh-dt/Backend-Node/README.md

+##Laravel Backend CRUD
-Run `npm star`t in the terminal to start the project
+Run `npm start` in the terminal to start the project